 Hands and Feet

 - Comfortable riding boots.
 We recommend short boots with half.
-We don't recommend taking your favourite leather boots in case they get damaged
+We don't recommend taking your favourite leather boots in case they get damaged.
+There is a big climb up the upper escarpment which requires you to walk and lead your horse on foot (a support vehicle is available if needed).

 - Lightweight shoes or trainers for the evenings